westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 to host aware SMR disks when these devices are used similarly to host managed disks.

-:::info "ZonedStorage.io focuses on host managed devices" The documentation pages of this site focus on host managed SMR disks.
+:::info ZonedStorage.io focuses on host managed devices The documentation pages of this site focus on host managed SMR disks.
 Drive managed and host aware disks used as regular devices are not discussed.
 :::